Curly Qs: How can I add more lift to my roots?

-Read more ¿Qué más?
-How can I prevent crunchy, sticky curls?
+Read more ¿Qué más?: Curly Qs: How can I repair my heat-damaged curls?